HarshvardhanJ/maths/src/animations/README.md

 ## Lissajous

-A Lissajous curve, also known as Lissajous figure or Bowditch curve, is the graph of a system of parametric equations.
+A Lissajous curve, also known as Lissajous figure or Bowditch curve, is the graph of a system of parametric equations

 $${\displaystyle x=A\sin(at+\delta ),\quad y=B\sin(bt),}$$